 A clear specification of who will pay for expenses incurred in performing the work should also be included in the agreement.

 - Confidentiality, non-disclosure, and trade secrets.
 All independent contractor agreements should contain confidentiality and non-disclosure provisions that are signed prior to the commencement of work.
 Protecting confidential business data is especially important for vendors with access to customer lists, financial information, or any confidential business process or system.
 Unless it is your doctor, attorney, or clergy, where the law automatically imposes a relationship of trust, there is no confidential relationship without a signed contract.

 - Non-competition and non-solicitation.
 Is the work of a nature that you would not want the independent contractor working for a competitor at the same time?
-Non-solicitation means the contractor cannot solicit your customers, clients, or your employees while performing services, and for a period of time after the services are completed.
+Non-solicitation means the gig worker cannot solicit your customers, clients, or your employees while performing services, and for a period of time after the services are completed.

 - Ownership of Intellectual Property.
 A consultant or independent contractor that creates copyrightable content for your business must sign a written agreement.
 This agreement is commonly referred to as “work-for-hire” agreement and must contain magic language defined by the Copyright Law.
 Without a signed agreement the copyright to the content remains with the contractor, not the “employer”!
 A work-for-hire provision is mandatory for copywriters, outsourced marketing consultants, web designers, graphic designers, blog writers, and software app developers.
 Don’t risk being held hostage to access websites or apps even after paying for the work by failing to secure a signed agreement.
 This has happened to several of Cheryl’s clients over the years.